 - 2. Group Quarters.
-A group quarters is a place where people live or stay other than the usual house, apartment, or mobile home.
-Two general types of group quarters are recognized: institutional (for example, nursing homes, mental hospitals or wards, hospitals or wards for chronically ill patients, hospices, and prison wards) and non-institutional (for example, college dormitories, military barracks, group homes, shelters, missions, labor camps, and flophouses.)
+A group quarters is a place where people live or stay other than their usual house, apartment, or mobile home.
+Two general types of group quarters are recognized: institutional (e.g., nursing homes, mental hospitals or wards, hospitals or wards for chronically ill patients, hospices, and prison wards) and non-institutional (e.g., college dormitories, military barracks, group homes, shelters, missions, labor camps, and flophouses).
 Group quarters may have housing units on the premises for staff and guests. - a.
-Contact group quarters entities and request a written and signed copy of the residency documentation from the respective entity's administrator/manager.
+Contact the group quarters' entity and request a written and signed copy of the residency documentation from the respective entity's administrator/manager.
 Persons in these facilities must be surveyed to determine their primary place of residence using the Group Quarter Survey Form in Attachment D. See Attachment C for assistance in determining residency. - b.
-Documentation must include all group quarters surveys and Attachment E, which lists each group facility name, service provided/facility purpose, address, contact name, phone number and surveyed resident population.
+Documentation must include all group quarters surveys and Attachment E, which lists each group facility name, service provided/facility purpose, address, contact name, phone number, and surveyed resident population.